HealthThe Future of Healthcare: How Technology and Trends Are Transforming Care

 Potentially offsetting coverage gains, the prevalence of employer-sponsored health benefits has steadily declined over the last two decades.
 Between 1999 and 2018, the share of firms offering insurance dropped from 71% to 57%.
 Cost pressures prompt many to cut back.

-Even at employers still providing benefits, the burden shouldered by workers climbs higher through rising premium shares, surging deductibles, and leaner plan choices.
-This shift in cost – which well outpaces wage growth – prices out growing numbers and shrinks take-up of available plans.
+Even as employers still provide benefits, the burden shouldered by workers climbs higher through rising premium shares, surging deductibles, and leaner plan choices.
+This cost shift – which well outpaces wage growth – prices out growing numbers and shrinks the take-up of available plans.

 Consumer Empowerment as a Coverage Strategy